 JK Rowling didn't invent the notion of an "invisibility cloak."
 The concept has existed for years in various media (most notably as a powerful item in the Dungeons and Dragons games).
 But the cloak has taken on some central importance in Potter mythology, with it Harry and his friends Ron and Hermione use it to sneak around Hogwarts to create mischief and evade enemies.

 In 2010, Forbes reported that invisibility cloaks are actually being developed (along with flying cars and medicines for regrowing bones).
 Unlike most inventions from sci-fi and fantasy that are "being developed" and only really exist at the conceptual stage, Forbes claims invisibility cloaks are already a reality.

-Scientists at Tufts University published research last summer on artificially engineered compounds that interact with wavelengths of light to create the illusion of invisibility.
+Scientists at Tufts University published research in summer of 2010 on artificially engineered compounds that interact with wavelengths of light to create the illusion of invisibility.

 A property known as a "negative refractive index" allows for electromagnetic wave manipulation.
 This splits light waves apart and allows you to be able to bend light around an object inside material, rather than absorb light.